 Physicians diagnose and treat a range of medical issues.
 In addition to this, a D.O. can also specialize in a holistic approach to patient care and preventive medicine.
 A physician is the one you go to when suffering from cold or coughs.

-They can specialize further in other areas, such as plastic surgery, pediatrics, urology, etc. Median annual salary is $201,840.
+They can specialize further in other areas, such as plastic surgery, pediatrics, urology, etc. The median annual salary is $201,840.

 Psychiatrists deal with the mental health of their patients.
 Their tasks are diagnosis and treatment of complex conditions such as depression, schizophrenia, anxiety, and bipolar disorder.
 In treating these diseases, a psychiatrist can use a combination of methods, which may include writing prescriptions and even hospitalization.

-The job will involve advocacy for issues faced by children as they aren’t able to speak out on their own.
+The healthcare jobs will involve advocacy for issues faced by children as they aren’t able to speak out on their own.
 As you advocate for the best course of care, you will also need to communicate the same to both the patient and parents.